mrihtar/CommandCam/README.md

 ## CommandCam

 The original author of **CommandCam** is [Ted Burke].
 This repository is a fork of [tedburke/CommandCam] and contains an enhanced version of the original.
 CommandCam is published under the [GNU General Public License (version 3)] and is completely free to download and use.
+You can download the precompiled version of **CommandCam** for Windows along with source code from here:
+[CommandCam-2.7.zip]

 ### Features